How Long Do Dachshunds Stay in Heat? The Interesting Answer!

 A Dachshunds heat cycle will last between 21 and 28 days and will go through three main phases.

-The first phase of the heat cycle is known as proestrus, which lasts around nine days on average.
-This stage is identifiable by vulva swelling and bloody discharge.
+The first phase of the heat cycle is known as proestrus, which lasts around 7 to 10 days on average.
+This stage is identifiable by vulva swelling and blood-tinged discharge.
 In the second stage, the estrus phase, your dog’s vulva will swell further.
-Her discharge will decrease and turn a lighter color.
-She will begin to give off pheromones to attract a mate.
+Her discharge will slowly decrease and turn a lighter color.
+She will begin to give off pheromones to attract a mate, and she will be receptive.
 Male dogs can pick up on these pheromones from very far away, so you need to keep your female secure, as males will often get aggressive in their attempts to breed.
 The third stage of heat is known as diestrus.
 Your Dachshund will no longer have an interest in breeding.
 Her vaginal discharge will stop, and the vulva will return to its normal size.

 There is a fourth stage of the heat cycle known as anestrus.
 This simply refers to the downtime your dog experiences in between cycles.